Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/python/security.rst

 Controlling Script Execution
 ============================

 Blender provides a number of ways to control whether scripts from a blend-file are allowed to automatically execute.

-First of all, the file-selector has the option **Trusted Source** which you can use on a case-by-case basis to control auto-execution.
+First of all, the File Browser has the option **Trusted Source** which you can use on a case-by-case basis to control auto-execution.

-However, you may forget to set this, or open a file without going through the file selector - so you can change the default (described next).
+However, you may forget to set this, or open a file without going through the File Browser -- so you can change the default (described next).

 Setting Defaults
 ----------------

-In the **File** section of the user-preferences, there is the toggle **Auto-Run Python Scripts**.
+In the *File* tab of the User Preferences, there is the toggle **Auto-Run Python Scripts**.

-This means the **Trusted Source** option in the file-selector will be enabled by default, and scripts can run when blend-files are loaded without using the file selector.
+This means the **Trusted Source** option in the File Browser will be enabled by default, and scripts can run when blend-files are loaded without using the File Browser.

 Once enabled you have the option to exclude certain directories, a typical configuration would be to trust all paths except for the download directory.